ealeksandrov/ealeksandrov.github.io/about/index.md

 Hi!
 I am iOS developer working in Kazan, Russia.

-For last 6+ years, I am focused on iOS development.
-I pushed around 15-20 apps to App Store and built a couple of OS X apps.
-I am active Git user and open source contributor, keeping up-to-date with community.
+For last 7+ years, I am focused on iOS and macOS development.
+Released more than 20 iOS apps and a few macOS apps.
+I have strong knowledge of Objective-C and used Swift since first beta.
+Built a lot of custom UI, transitions and animations on top of UIKit, always striving for clean and seamless user experience.
+Active Git user and open source contributor, author and maintainer of libs and tools downloaded more than a million times.

 Feel free to reach me by [email](mailto:evgeny@aleksandrov.ws) or [twitter](https://twitter.com/ealeksandrov).